Sébastien Amoros

-Sébastien Amoros (born 2 July 1995) is French former professional footballer who played as a midfielder.
+Sébastien Amoros (born 2 July 1995) is a French former professional footballer who played as a midfielder.

 He joined Port Vale in July 2016, following five seasons as a reserve team player at Monaco.
 He left Port Vale the following year and returned to France to play for Grasse.
-He joined hometown club Cannes in June 2020.
+He joined his hometown club Cannes in June 2020.

 Career

 Monaco II

 Born in Cannes, Amoros began his career in the youth team at Monaco.
 He made his debut for the reserve team in the Championnat de France Amateur at the age of 16, coming on as a 66th-minute substitute for Blanstel Koussalouka in a 4–1 win over league champions Uzès Pont du Gard on 2 June 2012.
 He then featured four times in 2012–13 as Monaco II finished 12th, five times in the 2013–14 season as they finished in eighth place, and did not feature in the 2014–15 campaign, but did though make 24 appearances in the 2015–16 season as Monaco II finished in third place.